-Kazooie in The Treasure Land was an project of mine that at first didn't seem to end.
+Kazooie in The Treasure Land was an project of mine that at first didn't seem to see any end.
 Originally developed with version 6.1 of Game Maker, very much trouble surfaced during my time working on this title.
 As you may notice when you play the game, the game has many visual references to Wario, and the intro and outro cutscenes are clearly inspired by Wario: Master of Disguise.

 As it has been a fair while since the game's release, I will now share all of the cheat codes contained in the game.
 Not all of them are codes just for pure cheating though.
 To enter them in the game, go to the options screen, and choose "Cheats".
 You will be taken to a screen where you can enter codes.
 List of codes are below(they only work for the final version of the game, including revisions and the near last builds of the game):